DFS Group

-DFS ("DFS Group") is a Hong Kong-based travel retailer of luxury products.
-Established in 1960, its network consists of over 420 locations, including duty-free stores in 12 major airports and 23 downtown Galleria stores, as well as affiliate and resort locations.
+DFS Group (DFS) (Chinese: 迪斐世) is a global travel retailer of luxury products based in Hong Kong.
+Established in 1960, its global network consists of stores located in major global airports and downtown locations featuring over 750 brands.
 It is privately held and majority owned by the luxury conglomerate Moët Hennessy Louis Vuitton (LVMH), alongside DFS co-founder and shareholder Robert Warren Miller.
 As of January 11, 1997, DFS Group operates as a subsidiary of LVMH.

-DFS is headquartered in Hong Kong SAR and has offices in Australia, Cambodia, mainland China, France, Indonesia, Italy, Japan, Macau, New Zealand, Singapore, United Arab Emirates, United States of America and Vietnam.
-DFS Group employs over 5,000 people, operating in 14 countries worldwide.
-In 2017, nearly 160 million travelers visited DFS stores.
+DFS is headquartered in Hong Kong SAR.

 History

 Beginnings

 In 1960, American entrepreneurs Charles Feeney and Robert Warren Miller founded Tourists International, which later became Duty Free Shoppers (DFS), in Hong Kong.
-Minority owners included Alan Parker with a 20% stake, and Anthony M. Pilaro who held 2.5%.
-The entrepreneurs anticipated the growing spending power of military servicemen as well as the rise of international travelers from Asia, following vast improvements in international air travel after World War II.
 In 1962, two DFS stores were opened at the international airports in Hong Kong and Honolulu, the first duty-free shop in the United States.